pipedown/node-noise/README.md

 Relevancy scoring uses a combination boolean model and Term Frequency/Inverse Document Frequency (TF/IDF) scoring system, very similar to Lucene and Elastic Search.
 The details of the scoring model is beyond the scope of the document.

-To return results in relevancy score order (most relevant first), simply use the sort clause with the `score()` function.
+To return results in relevancy score order (most relevant first), simply use the order clause with the `score()` function.

 ```
 find {subject: ~= "hammer" || body: ~= "hammer"}
-sort score() desc
+order score() desc
 ```

 But if want matches in subject fields to score higher than in body fields, you can boost the score with the `^` operator.
 It is a multiplier of the scores of associated clauses.